-Compared to Logitech G's other headset offerings such as the G430 and G633, the G433 is more vibrant in color but understated in aesthetic.
-Coming in red, blue, camo blue, and black, it's sleek and streamlined -- and it makes sense, seeing as it's made for people on-the-go and for use across multiple devices.
-Not only does the G433 work on your PC, console, and mobile phone, but it also looks and feels like a pair of Beatz headphones -- which is great for its portable, platform-agnostic ethos.
+Compared to Logitech G's other headset offerings such as the G430 and G633, the G433 is more vibrant in color.
+Coming in red, blue, camo blue, and black, it's sleek and streamlined — and it makes sense, seeing as it's made for people on-the-go and for use across multiple devices.
+Not only does the G433 work on your PC, console, and mobile phone, but it also looks and feels like a pair of Beatz headphones — which is great for its portable, platform-agnostic ethos.

 On top of that, the G433 comes packaged with interchangeable earpads (cloth and suede) that provide two distinct feelings.
-I found that the suede earpads were softer, more comfortable, and blocked more ambient sound.
-But the cloth earpads were rougher, breezier, and did a better job of wicking sweat away from my ears during marathon gaming sessions.
+Though the cloth earpads were rougher, they were breezier and did a better job of wicking sweat away from my ears during marathon gaming sessions.

 Overall, the headset is comfortable and snug, with a padded headband keeping its weight evenly distributed across the top of the head.
 The G433's headstrap isn't as agreeable as those found on the Arctis 3 or Arctis 7, but it's competent for long gaming sessions and easily adjustable.

 However, the biggest gripe I have in this department is that the headset is creaky, especially when eating or when turning your head from side to side.
 Sometimes this overpowered the sound booming from the 40mm Pro-G drivers.
 And the headset chassis feels a little flimsy around and above the earcup hinges — but so does the G533 on that last account, so it's probably something you're already used to when using Logitech headsets.